A list of questions and answers specifically for parents and families of our students

 A. Yes.
 Anytime a student receives funds from an outside company, employer, agency,

-civic group, etc. the student must report it to the UNH Financial Aid Office.
-Any
+civic group, etc. the student must report it to the University of New Haven's Financial

-In some cases a revision to tuition based merit scholarships may occur.
+the scholarship.
+In some cases a revision to tuition based merit scholarships may

-Q. Will UNH “match” a financial aid package from another institution?
+Q. Will the University “match” a financial aid package from another institution?

 A. Each institution has its own unique set of awarding criteria that may treat students

 differently, especially when it comes to awarding institutional financial aid.
-UNH
+The

-and most institutions are not in the practice of matching another school’s financial
+University of New Haven and most institutions are not in the practice of matching

 Q. Why did my child not receive Federal Work Study from the University of New Haven?